Bira/octopus-carnival/_posts/2020-06-23-lizardfolk.md

 Older editions described lizardfolk as murderous cannibals, but the Monster Manual lore seems to be considerably nicer.
 Lizardfolk tribes are territorial and insular, but usually not malicious.
 They even trade with those outsiders who manage to win their trust (most often halflings).
-Some tribes on the other hand _are_ malicious and practice both raiding and cannibalism.
+Some communities on the other hand _are_ malicious and practice both raiding and cannibalism.
 Those don't trade with anyone.

 There are several different lizardfolk "ethnicities".
-The most common are known as "greenscales", of average build and intelligence.
-You also have the stronger and dumber "blackscales", and the MV also introduces us to the smaller and faster "poisonscales".
+The most common are known as "greenscales", of average build.
+You also have the stronger and larger "blackscales", and the MV also introduces us to the smaller and faster "poisonscales".
 All three can either form their own communities, or live together in a single village.

 The Monster Vault lore has absolutely nothing nice to say about lizardfolk, by the way.
 This seems to be a trend in that book when it comes to humanoids.
 The